Chisomnwa/Africa-Food-Production-and-Supply-Analysis/README.md

  - The top beverage producing country was Nigeria followed by Burkina Faso and Uganda but who weren't producing half of what Nigeria produced.

  - The highest food producing countries had the highest food surpluses which weren't utilized leading to food shortages.

-# Requirements

-The codes were implemented with a python (version 3.9.12) kernel having pandas (version 1.4.2).